truenas/documentation/content/SCALETutorials/SystemSettings/Advanced/ManageGPUSCALE.md

 To isolate a GPU, you must have at least two in your system; one allocated to the host system for system functions and the other available to isolate for use by either a VM or applications.
 It is possible for some specific GPUs to allocate individual cores between the OS and applications, but this is highly hardware dependent.

-To allocate an isolated GPU device, select it while creating or editing VM configuration, in the settings for supported applications, or in the **Resource Reservation** settings of [**Install Custom App**]({{< relref "InstallCustomAppScreens.md" >}}).
+To allocate an isolated GPU device, select it while creating or editing VM configuration, in the **GPU Configuration** settings of individual applications that support GPU allocation, or in the **Resource Reservation** settings of [**Install Custom App**]({{< relref "InstallCustomAppScreens.md" >}}).
-When allocated to a VM, the GPU device acts like the VM is driving it and the VM detects the GPU as if it is physically connected.
+When allocated to a VM, the isolated GPU connects to the VM as if it were physically installed in that VM and becomes unavailable for any other allocations.
-An isolated GPU device can be used by a VM or applications, but not both.
+One isolated GPU device can be used by a single VM or multiple applications, but not both.

 ## Isolating GPU Device(s)